elektito/hodhod/README.md

 Gemplex is a Gemini server, capable of serving multiple capsules.
 Apart from static content, it also supports serving dynamic content through CGI scripts.

-Gemplex is still far from being battle-tested and feture complete.
+Gemplex is still far from being battle-tested and feature complete.
 Check the "Completion Status" section to find out more.

 # Completion Status